ahwayakchih/nobbic/README.markdown

 ## TODO

+- clear situation with logs (some are not written, they are in 3 different places, etc...), maybe drop creating log files and simply depend on `podman logs`?
+- clear situation with NodeBB /data - package.json is not link, but a copy, others are linked, etc...
 - optional, mini-test (puppeteer-based?) to run after start
 - support for podman options like cpu and ram limits
 - setting up restart options (unless-stopped by default?)